How to Stain, Seal, Preserve & Protect my Exterior Natural Wood Surfaces?

 The other major element your outdoor wood suffers from is Ultraviolet Sunlight Exposure.
 We don’t get sunburns when we stay indoors or protect our skin when outdoors with clothing.
 Our sealer uses Transparent Oxide pigments, which are tiny, sunglass-like crystals that absorb UV energy before it penetrates the wood to damage it and your other seal ingredients (our oils).
 These tiny crystals also have a “color character” that is very simulative of the color of various woods.
-Our Redwood sealer makes Redwood Red!
+Our Redwood sealer makes and keeps Redwood REALISTICALLY Red!
 Our Cedar Sealer makes Cedar and Pine Golden!
 Our Brown versions (Mahogany, Dark Teak and Brown) have some transoxides and some non-oxide pigment particles to get a darker color and even more UV Sunlight protection.

 Like a Frog that needs to go in and out of water and BE HAPPY, our Sealer helps keep your wood

-“PROTECTED AND LOOKING GOOD WHETHER WET OR DRY”
+“PROTECTED AND LOOKING GOOD, WHETHER WET OR DRY”